20 Ways to Practice Slow Travel While on a Group Tour or Cruise

 - Spend more time watching and interacting than shopping.
-It might just mean making faster purchasing decisions.
+It may just mean making faster purchasing decisions.

 - Surprise yourself.
 Don’t consult your itinerary.
-You don’t have to know.
+You don’t have to know what’s coming.
 You probably read it when you signed up.
-Trust your tour director has it under control.
-What if you got up, had some time to reflect on yesterday’s exploration, and cleared your mind of EXPECTATION?
+Trust your tour director has it under control!
+What if you got up, had some time to reflect on yesterday’s exploration, and cleared your mind of EXPECTATION for today?
 What if you simply allowed the day to unfurl?
 Marvel at something new.

-- Don’t say you’ve been there, done that, seen it.
+- Don’t say you’ve been there, done that, seen it all as a way not to participate.
 Experience it again a different way.
 Find something new in the familiar if you’ve visited your destination before.
 In truth, you aren’t the same person you were the last time you were there—after all, TIME makes the difference!

 - Keep a journal.
 Find some time to get quiet and enjoy reflecting.
 Sometimes we discover WHILE we are writing.
 Sketch your day if you don’t feel like writing about it.
 Write one sentence or even one word that sums up the day.
 Sometimes much less is much more.

-- If you have free time at an attraction or a museum and you like one particular section, stay there the whole time.
+- If you have free time at an attraction or a museum, and you like one particular section, stay in it the entire time.
 There are no rules that you must see everything.
 IMMERSE yourself in it.

 - When given the choice between two, choose the road less traveled.
 (I love Robert Frost!)

-- Leave your list at home and enjoy the moments you’ve been given in the place you’ve chosen.
+- Leave your list at home—even this one—and enjoy the moment you have been given in the place you have chosen.